zoeskan/MCB185/unit0-setup.md

 ---------------

-Bulleted lists can use plus, minus, or star (and even mix them).
+Bulleted lists can use plus, minus, or star.

 + Enroll in MCB185
 + Install Linux